-Prior to solving for results, plates needs to be meshed.
-SkyCiv’s plate mesher is able to divide a plate into triangle or quadrilateral shell elements.
+Prior to solving for results, plates need to be meshed.
+SkyCiv’s plate meshing tool is able to divide a plate into structured or unstructured shell elements.

 To specify a plate mesh in SkyCiv Structural 3D simply provide inputs for: